hcguersoy/cleanreg/README.md

                         Ignore tag, or more correct, a digest, if it is referenced multiple times.
 ATTENTION: the default if False!
+  -u BASICAUTHUSER, --basicauth-user BASICAUTHUSER
+                        The username, if the registry is protected with basic auth
+  -pw BASICAUTHPW, --basicauth-pw BASICAUTHPW
+                        The password, if the registry is protected with basic auth

 ```

 In addition, you can obtain the public docker image to run it in a container: